-As of March 31, 2024, 50 companies including the Company and its consolidated domestic subsidiaries have lump-sum retirement payment plans, and there are 6 defined benefits pension plans, and also 26 defined contribution plans.
-In addition, there are 2 multi-employer defined benefits pension plans.
+As of March 31, 2025, 48 companies including the Company and its consolidated domestic subsidiaries have lump-sum retirement payment plans, and there are 6 defined benefits pension plans, and also 26 defined contribution plans.
+In addition, there is 1 multi-employer defined benefits pension plan.